-Over the medium term, the bureau plans to introduce tyre recycling initiatives, which are set to receive operational funding of R210 million in 2017/18, R230 million in 2018/19 and R245 million in 2019/20.
+Over the medium term, the bureau plans to introduce tyre recycling initiatives, which are set to receive operational funding of R230 million in 2018/19 and R245 million in 2019/20.

 The bureau also plans to introduce the recycling enterprise support programme, which will provide support services, training and advice to transporters, storage depot operators and tyre recyclers.